Part 1: Evaluating the value of your corporate hotel program

 So, with so many hotels to choose from and more in the pipeline, it has never been more important to use the expertise of a travel management company to navigate this rapidly evolving sector to get the biggest bang for your buck and meet the diverse needs of your travelers.

 Accommodation is a key part of travel spending, and Corporate Travel Management (CTM) has the technology and expertise to help you accurately identify savings opportunities.
 At CTM, we invest heavily in developing tools and services that maximize savings, including access to pre-paid last-minute hotel inventory and tactical supplier negotiations.
-Our account management teams work closely with you to understand what service offerings you consider valuable to your business and employees as this can vary greatly.
+Our account management teams work closely with you to understand what service offerings you consider valuable to your business and employees, as this can vary greatly.

 Organizations need to understand what they deem valuable from a hotel service offering.
 This does not always solely come down to achieving the lowest possible rate available at the risk of the standard of facilities, level of service, location, amenities or value-adds.
-Considering the wellbeing of travelers may also be valuable to ensure they are well-rested, enabling them to carry out the intended purpose of travel most effectively and productively, often delivering greater returns.
+Considering the well-being of travelers may also be valuable to ensure they are well-rested, enabling them to carry out the intended purpose of travel most effectively and productively, often delivering greater returns.

-With so much choice, deciding what ‘type’ of accommodation solutions are required to service your travelers’ needs is critical.
-Full-service, self-catering, chain and independent boutique hotels all offer different guest experiences, each valuable but not necessarily suitable for every business or traveler.
+With so much choice, deciding what “type” of accommodation solutions are required to service your travelers’ needs is critical.
+Full-service, self-catering, chain, and independent boutique hotels all offer different guest experiences, each valuable but not necessarily suitable for every business or traveler.

-The CTM Global Hotel Program allows customers to take advantage of CTM’s global buying power, with more than 48,000 properties in over 200 countries participating, offering discounts, benefits and flexibility.
+The CTM Global Hotel Program allows customers to take advantage of CTM’s global buying power, with more than 52,000 properties in over 200 countries participating, offering discounts, benefits, and flexibility.
 CTM is witnessing a trend of more customers designing their accommodation program around the offering, especially for locations that have infrequent travel volumes and don’t necessitate a negotiated rate.
 By leveraging the CTM Global Hotel Program, customers often achieve lower average daily rates.

 Value may also be found in preferred hotels that are selected based on a long-term like-minded partnership where they are working towards achieving common goals, such as sustainability, or based on reciprocal business benefits.